Version2beta/version2beta/src/hire.md

 published: 2011-05-09
 ---

-I'm available for discussion about VP-level positions leading teams of engineers, or CTO for a well-funded startup.
-Connect with me on [LinkedIn][linkedin].

 My current position is at [OC Tanner Company][oct], a Fortune 100 Best Places To Work winner.
 I manage several teams of software engineers on our second largest web property.
+OC Tanner does employee engagement systems based on how we show appreciation towards other people.
+I have around 15 people on my team and they are incredible to work with.
+Plus I get to work with Niel Nickolaisen.

+I am available for discussion about VP-level positions leading teams of engineers, or CTO for a well-funded startup.
+Connect with me on [LinkedIn][linkedin].

 I am occasionally available for consultating and interesting coding or systems administration projects.
 [Email me](mailto:rob@version2beta.com).